 Look out for common allergens, such as gluten, nuts, dairy products, or animal products, especially if you’re intolerant or allergic to them.
 Also, be aware that some gums (like those found in ‘gummy’ kids’ probiotics) can increase inflammation in your gut.

-Several factors go into making a good probiotic.
 First of all, try to look past the big numbers that are used in marketing.
 You’ll see adverts for probiotics that have 50 billion, 100 billion, even 200 billion CFUs!
 The harsh reality is that these numbers are usually irrelevant.
 Probiotics with high CFU counts often deliver only a few of those bacteria past your stomach acid.
 Time-release tablets, for example using patented technologies like BIO-tract, can deliver 15 times more bacteria to the gut than an equivalent probiotic in a vegetable capsule.

 For example, my preferred Balance ONE Probiotic contains 15 billion CFUs of bacteria.
 It uses time-release tablets, and each one of those tablets delivers the same amount of bacteria to your gut as a 225 billion CFU probiotic in a vegetable capsule.

-Second, look for the strains that the probiotic contains.
 A good probiotic for digestive health and immune support should contain at least 5 strains, and preferably 10.
 All of those strains have different benefits and characteristics.
 The more you take, the more benefits you’ll enjoy.

-Lastly, watch out for unnecessary sweeteners or flavors.
 No one needs their probiotics to taste like candy!
 Many probiotics, and especially probiotic gummies, contain a range of sweeteners and other ingredients that can actually impair your gut health.

 1. Balance ONE Probiotic